Swim spots, the square, live music, and Hill Country views

 The square is where the trip starts feeling human again

-Shops, galleries, coffee, and an easier evening lane
+Shops, galleries, coffee, and an easier evening choice

 Old Baldy

-If you want one easy earned view, Old Baldy is the cleanest answer.
+If you want one easy earned view, Old Baldy is the easiest answer.
 It is a short scenic payoff that gives the trip some landscape scale without becoming a full hiking day.

 Hill Country wine and scenic drives

-Wimberley sits in a part of Texas where wineries, ranch roads, and low-key scenic detours can support the second half of a weekend without turning the whole trip into a wine crawl.
+Wimberley sits in a part of Texas where wineries, ranch roads, and low-key scenic detours can fit the second half of a weekend without turning the whole trip into a wine crawl.

 Creekside downtime